samdjstevens/ecs-microservices-workshop/docs/cluster.md

 }
 ```

-Run `cdk deploy` again to deploy the changes to the stack and create the cluster.
+Run `cdk deploy` again to deploy the changes to the stack and head back to the [AWS console](https://eu-west-1.console.aws.amazon.com/ecs/home?region=eu-west-1#/clusters), where you should now be able to see the cluster.

-Next, we will look at deploying the first service our app uses into the cluster.
+We are now ready to deploy the first service that our app is comprised of, into the cluster.